 To find out how much you can expect to spend, we set up mystery shopping appointments to source prices for all the kitchens we test.

-We started by finding the middle-priced range for each carcass we test (based on the median average), then attended design appointments with every brand, posing as a customer looking to buy a new kitchen.
-We asked brands to provide us with prices for the selected ranges in a 12-unit kitchen, without any additional accessories (such as worktop, sink, taps or appliances).
+Mystery shopping methodology: We found the middle-priced range for each kitchen carcass we test (based on the median average), then attended design appointments with every brand, posing as a customer looking to buy a new kitchen.
+We asked brands to provide us with prices for the selected ranges in a 12 unit kitchen, without any additional accessories (such as worktop, sink, taps or appliances).

 We didn't get prices for the Knoxhult range, as it's designed for use in small spaces and comes in pre-configured designs, but you can see the cost of these designs on the Ikea website.

-The Metod quote did not include handles, so we added this element to the price ourself.
+The Metod quote didn't include handles, so we added this element to the price ourself.

-Note that the Enhet kitchen does not come with decor panels, or cornices or pelmets (the decorative strips along the top and bottom of wall cabinets).
-The pelmet (the decorative strip that runs along the base of the base cabinets to conceal the legs) only comes in white.
+Note that the Enhet kitchen doesn't come with decor panels, or cornices or pelmets (the decorative strips along the top and bottom of wall cabinets).
+The pelmet only comes in white.

-Bear in mind that this is based on one design appointment and should be used as an indicator of how much you can expect to pay, rather than a final price.
+Bear in mind that this is based on one design appointment and should only be used as an indicator of how much you can expect to pay.
+You may be quoted a different price.

 Ikea kitchen design service

-Ikea offers free design appointments either in person or online.
-You can book online at ikea.com.
+Ikea offers free design appointments either in person or online (book at ikea.com).

 It also offers an at-home service, which includes measuring your space.
 However, this is currently available only in selected postcodes in Aberdeen, Edinburgh, Glasgow, Manchester and Warrington.